*NEW* – DreamLight Constellation 2.1 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 - Add $70 to bundle ENT DLI_SNUB-Launcher

-The enterprise (ENT) registered license of DreamLight Constellation enables fully functional saving of all custom settings between launches and may also be used to manage a virtually unlimited number of ScreamerNet LWSN instances (render nodes) for network rendering at a single site.
-It’s technically limited to a max number of 99999999 nodes, which enables as many nodes as possible up to any limit of LightWave/LWSN itself.
+The enterprise (ENT) registered license of DreamLight Constellation enables fully functional saving of all custom settings between launches and may also be used to manage a virtually unlimited number of ScreamerNet LWSN render nodes (computers) for network rendering at a single site.
+It’s technically limited to 999999 nodes, which enables as many nodes as possible up to any practical limit of LightWave or your network.

 Registered License Ordering

 Before ordering a registered license, please first download, install and test DreamLight Constellation to verify that it works as desired for your particular installation.
-The FREE Lite version downloaded is fully functional other than the number of nodes is limited to 1 and saving custom settings between launches is disabled.
-Even though the FREE Lite version is limited to one node at a time you may test it with all three types of nodes, local, remote and cross-platform, individually one at a time.
-Once you verify that it works as desired for your installation then feel free to order a registered license and a registration serial number will be emailed to you that you may copy/paste into the registration panel to unlock the purchased level of additional nodes and saving custom settings.
+The FREE LITE version is fully functional other than it is limited to one render node (computer) and saving custom settings between launches is disabled.
+Even though the FREE LITE version is limited to one node at a time you may still test it with all three types of nodes, local, remote and cross-platform, individually one at a time.
+Once you verify that it works as desired for your installation then feel free to order a registered license and a registration license key will be emailed to you that you may copy/paste into the registration panel to unlock the purchased level of additional nodes & saving custom settings.

 DreamLight Constellation ONLY